ggabbiani/OFL/orthodocs/vitamins/pcbs.md

 - FL_BBOX      : while OFL native PCBs includes also components sizing in bounding box calculations, the adapter bounding box is 'reduced' to pcb only.
-The only way to mimic OFL native behaviour is to explicity add the payload capacity through the «payload» parameter.
+The only way to mimic OFL native behavior is to explicitly add the payload capacity through the «payload» parameter.
 - FL_CUTOUT    : always applied to all the components, it's not possible to reduce component triggering by label nor direction.